shenhuiying2017/azure-docs.es-es/articles/machine-learning/machine-learning-apps-text-analytics.md

     }

 - - -
-### GetKeyPhrases
+### <a name="getkeyphrases"></a>GetKeyPhrases
 **URL**

     https://api.datamarket.azure.com/data.ashx/amla/text-analytics/v1/GetKeyPhrases

 **Solicitud de ejemplo**

 En la siguiente llamada, vamos a solicitar las frases clave encontradas en el texto  "It was a wonderful hotel to stay at, with unique decor and friendly staff":

     GET https://api.datamarket.azure.com/data.ashx/amla/text-analytics/v1/GetKeyPhrases?
     Text=It+was+a+wonderful+hotel+to+stay+at,+with+unique+decor+and+friendly+staff